Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Proofs

-\begin{bem} In \cite[Proposition 1.1]{TT1979} it was shown, that if the discrete-time $h$-skeleton of a process, the $\p^h$-chain, is $\psi$-irreducible for some $h>0$, then it holds for the continuous time process.
+\begin{bem} In \cite[Proposition 1.1]{TT1979} it was shown, that if the discrete time $h$-skeleton of a process, the $\p^h$-chain, is $\psi$-irreducible for some $h>0$, then it holds for the continuous time process.
 If the $\p^h$-chain is $\psi$-irreducible for every $h>0$, we call the process \textbf{simultaneously $\boldsymbol{\psi}$-irreducible}. \end{bem}

 One probabilistic form of stability is the concept of Harris recurrence.

 \begin{definition}[Harris recurrence, {\cite[Chapter 2.2]{MT2}}]\ \\ (i)\ $\Phi$ is called \textbf{Harris recurrent}, if either \begin{itemize} \item $\p_x(\eta_A = \infty)=1$ whenever $\phi(A)>0$ for some $\sigma$-finite measure $\phi$, or \item $\p_x(\tau_A < \infty)=1$ whenever $\mu(A)>0$ for some $\sigma$-finite measure $\mu$. $\tau_A:= \inf \{t\ge0~:~ \Phi_t \in A \}$ is the first hitting time of $A$. \end{itemize} (ii)\ Suppose that $\Phi$ is Harris recurrent with finite invariant measure $\pi$, then $\Phi$ is called \textbf{positive Harris recurrent}. \end{definition}